technomancy/emacs-starter-kit/README.markdown

 Also: see the file TODO.
 Helping submit new libraries to ELPA is the easiest way to help out.
 Grep the project for TODO for other things.

+Files are licensed under the same license as Emacs unless otherwise specified.
+See the file COPYING for details.

 The latest version is at http://github.com/technomancy/emacs-starter-kit/